Sleep apnea in babies and infants: symptoms and remedies

 How is sleep apnea in babies treated?

-If your baby suffers from mild sleep apnea, your doctor will advise you on how to treat the symptoms at home.
+If your baby suffers from mild sleep apnea, your GP will advise you on how to treat the symptoms at home.
 It could be as simple as observing your baby’s sleeping habits to make the necessary changes.

 To assist in the full development of your baby’s respiratory system, it is advised that you place your baby on their back to allow their airways to function efficiently while they sleep.

 If sleep apnea is causing prolonged distress in your child, it could indicate that your baby’s tonsils are enlarged.
-Your doctor might refer you to an ear, nose and throat (ENT) specialist who may recommend a simple medical procedure.
+Your GP might refer you to an ear, nose and throat (ENT) specialist who may recommend a simple medical procedure.
 A tonsillectomy or adenoidectomy, in which your baby’s tonsils or adenoids are removed, are often very effective treatments in combating sleep apnea.

 Can babies outgrow sleep apnea?